horovodovodo4ka/kodable/README.md

     }
 ]
 ```
 Here two objects which types marked with `poly_type` field.
-Here that types in kode:
+Here that types in code:
 ```kotlin
 interface Poly